 network, but also of any maintenance, emergency or scheduled operations almost instantaneously.

-, HTC aspires to become the leader in heating network research and innovation.
+With its 15 researchers, HTC aspires to become the leader in heating network research and innovation.
 By regularly inviting students to come and develop their final year projects and doctoral theses, this world-renowned center has become a major player in the city, making each day a little smarter.

 > Find all the news from this article in Planet...